khaled-rahman/MLTED/README.md

 b - specifies highest number of branching factor which is 3 f - specifies prefix of two output files' name.
 Here, test means two output files will be test1.txt and test2.txt
 ```

-## Citation

-If you use this for any reason, please cite our paper.

-Nikolai Karpov, Salem Malikic, Md.
-Khaledur Rahman and S. Cenk Sahinalp, "A Multi-label Tree Edit Distance for Comparing "Clonal Trees" of Tumor Progression", 18th Workshop on Algorithms in Bioinformatics (WABI 2018), August, 2018, Helsinki, Finland.